vihutuo/flet-web/blog/2025-06-26-introducing-flet-1-0-alpha.md

 All buttons: no `text` property, use `content` instead.

+### Charts

+Chart controls have been moved to a separate package [flet-charts](https://pypi.org/project/flet-charts/).

 ### Control ID is integer

 `e.target` is a number now, not a string.